justinrcook/whatscookingwith.us/source/beer.html.md

 # Beer!

-Not an exhastive list but tried to pick my favorites, here's a [list](http://www.portlandbeer.org/breweries) and a [map](http://www.portlandbeer.org/breweries/map) of each brewery in town.
+Not an exhaustive list but tried to pick my favorites, here's a [list](http://www.portlandbeer.org/breweries) and a [map](http://www.portlandbeer.org/breweries/map) of each brewery in town.